-Criterion 1: Approach to Work (Weighting: 30%)
+CRITERION 1: APPROACH TO WORK (WEIGHTING: 30%)

 Description Information required from Bidders Proposed Approach In the Main Bid Document, Bidders are required to provide a clear and detailed description on how they plan to deliver the work for this Project.
 The description should include an initial overview on the approach followed by a description on how each Work Package and task will be delivered.
 Also, Bidders need to justify how their proposed approach meets the objectives of the Project.
 Additional Work If there is any Additional Work proposed by the Bidder, these aspects will be evaluated separately.
-The suggestion of Additional Work by the Bidder will not have a negative impact on the evaluation of the tender.
+The suggestion of Additional Work by the Bidder will not have a negative impact on the evaluation of the Tender.
 Project management Bidders are required to describe how they will manage the Project utilising appropriate resources and describe how they will work with the various stakeholders, such as the relevant OWA TWG, to get information and manage potentially conflicting relationships.

-Criterion 2: Experience (Weighting: 30%)
+CRITERION 2: EXPERIENCE (WEIGHTING: 30%)

-Description Information required from Bidders Experience in PSCAD modelling In the Main Bid Document, Bidders should elaborate on experience of the criteria described and explain how these past experiences are relevant for this tender.
-Experience in power system protection In addition, Bidders should provide at least two examples (with reference to specific roles, responsibilities and activities the Bidder undertook) of previous Experience and knowledge of SSO and SSR phenomena work which illustrates the Bidder's skills, capabilities, and experience in all of these areas (Bidders may wish to make reference to submitted examples of previous work for other clients).
-331 phenomena Bidders are advised that experience is considered a key important criterion and partnerships with other companies to support certain areas of experience are welcomed.
+Description Information required from Bidders Cable testing laboratory experience.
+In the Main Bid Document, Bidders should elaborate on experience of the criteria described to the left and explain how these past experiences are relevant for this Tender.
+Electrical as well as thermos-mechanical background.
+In addition, Bidders should provide at least two examples (with reference to specific roles, responsibilities and activities the Bidder undertook) of previous work which illustrates the Bidder's skills, capabilities, and experience in all of Experience in root cause analysis. these areas (Bidders may wish to make reference to submitted examples of previous work for other clients).
+52255 2z., yolo.
+Bidders are advised that experience is considered a key important criterion and partnerships with other companies to support certain areas of experience are welcomed.
 All experience / case studies should be attached as an appendix to the Main Bid Document.

-Criterion 3: Staff Skills (Weighting: 15%)
+CRITERION 3: STAFF SKILLS (WEIGHTING: 15%)

 Description Information required from Bidders CVs/Resumes Bidders are required to provide detailed CVs/Resumes for any key personnel who will be involved with this Contract together with proposed Project structure, intended position of the key personnel in the Project, and main responsibilities.
 CVs should include professional memberships of proposed staff working on this Project.
 Applicable skills Bidders should elaborate on the most relevant skills of the key personnel that will be involved in the Project.
 Prior experience form involved staff Please include examples of similar work performed by the proposed staff members, explaining how is relevant to the Approach to Work.
-Expert engagement A close working relationship with key stakeholders such as WTG OEMs, offshore wind developers, as well as the OWA Technical Working Group are seen relevant to the success of this Project.
+Expert engagement A close working relationship with key stakeholders are seen relevant to the success of this Project.
 Please supply ideas of how these groups can be engaged and leveraged.

-Criterion 4: Bid Price (Weighting: 25%)
+CRITERION 4: BID PRICE (WEIGHTING: 25%)